GSA/digitalgov.gov/content/resources/negotiated-terms-of-service-agreements.md

 ## Inactive Agreements

-The list of free tools and services that have stopped providing federal-compatible Terms of Service agreements, but had them in the past.
+The list of free tools and services that have stopped providing federal-compatible Terms of Service agreements.

 {{< termsofservice-inactive >}}